Questions and Answers for Congregations and Schools calling new pastors through the synod’s Assignment Committee

 4. The early years of pastoral ministry following graduation are critical times for any pastor.
 Critical patterns of thinking, living, and working as pastors are being established that will prove either a benefit or a detriment for future decades of ministry.
 Well-trained, experienced pastors can have a strong impact on young pastors and help them set up patterns in life and ministry, especially since they are asked to mentor only one or two new graduates.
 Helping the less experienced pastor to adopt a strong personal devotional life and a strong support system with his circuit pastor and other ministry peers and lay leaders yields rich dividends during subsequent years of ministry.

 5. In 2010, as part of its continuing education program, Wisconsin Lutheran Seminary began a pilot program to train and provide pastoral mentors for new graduates for the first three years of ministry.
-This pilot initiative was funded by a foundation (Antioch II) and has continued to gain positive appraisals by those being trained as mentors, those being mentored, and those who have been observing the program as a possible long-term emphasis among us.
-In April 2014 our synod’s Conference of Presidents passed a unanimous resolution that gave support to the mentoring work that was being carried out in the pilot program.
+This pilot initiative was funded by a foundation (Antioch II) and received positive appraisals by those being trained as mentors, those being mentored, and those who have been observing the program as a possible long-term emphasis among us.
+In 2014, our synod’s Conference of Presidents unanimously endorsed the mentoring work that was being carried out in the pilot program.

 - Question: Why was a three-year mentoring period chosen rather than a one- or two-year period?Answer: While the relationship between mentor and mentee is expected to endure informally for many years, we thought that a three-year formal mentoring duration should accomplish the goals we had in mind – and our experience so far has confirmed this.
 Here is a basic summary of how three years of mentoring commonly accomplish our goals:

 1. Year One of mentoring is usually a year of walking alongside the new graduate through a year of firsts as he gets to know his people and what it’s like to be in the pastoral ministry.
-Habits and patterns start to develop during this time and it often takes about a year to develop trust and confidence in the mentor-mentee relationship.
-The experienced pastor is there not only to answer basic questions for the colleague, but the mentor begins to provide accountability as the recent graduate starts to develop habits pertaining to his devotional life, physical health, and dealing with pastoral functions he faces for the first time.
+Habits and patterns start to develop during this time.
+It often takes about a year to develop trust and confidence in the mentor-mentee relationship.
+The experienced pastor is there not only to answer basic questions for the colleague, but to provide accountability as the recent graduate starts to develop habits pertaining to his devotional life, physical health, and dealing with pastoral functions he faces for the first time.

 3. In Year Three, if not before, the mentor goal includes working with the mentee to plan or even work through a basic personal evaluation process to help the young pastor continue to plan for personal and professional growth into the future.
-At the same time the mentor works to see that the recent graduate is developing a broader network of support in his circuit, conference, district, and synod.
+The mentor also works to see that the recent graduate is developing a broader network of support in his circuit, conference, district, and synod.
 Cultivating working relationships with lay leaders, circuit pastors, pastoral peers, and district or synod leadership will serve the new pastor well.
-At the end of Year 3, the formal mentoring relationship concludes – even though the friendship and mutual trust may continue strong for many years.
+At the end of Year 3, the formal mentoring relationship concludes – although the friendship and mutual trust may continue strong for many years.

-4. We currently envision a four-year mentoring period for graduates who are called to serve for two years as tutors at schools and then transition to serve as parish pastors.
-We believe, especially when the mentor-mentee team is kept intact, these mentees will be adequately served two years in their calling as tutor and two more as they begin pastoral work in the parish.
+4. We recently implemented a four-year mentoring period for graduates who are called to serve for two years as tutors at schools and then transition to serve as parish pastors.
+We believe these mentees will be adequately served two years in their calling as tutor and two more as they begin pastoral work in the parish.
 There will be no additional charge to the calling body for this fourth year of mentoring.

 The experience of our mentors thus far in the pilot program has testified to the wisdom of this approach.
 The three-year period has shown itself to be well-thought-out and true to real life in the parish for a new pastor.

-- Question: How was the $1,000 per year fee determined?Answer: The $1,000 – as the round number suggests – is our current “best guess” estimate for what the three-year mentoring process will cost, on average, per year.
-And there are factors that led us to this dollar figure:
+- Question: How was the $1,000 per year fee determined?Answer: The $1,000 – as the round number suggests – is our current “best guess” estimate for what the three-year mentoring process costs, on average, per year.
+And there are factors that led us to this dollar figure and lead us to maintain it at present:

-2. During the pilot initiative years, we have tracked costs for the mentoring initiative since we had to write grant proposals with the Foundation (Antioch II) that underwrote the costs.
-Costs sometimes vary greatly because of the distance a particular mentor needs to travel to visit his mentee and because of the difference in distance of the mentors from the Seminary, where they have assembled for annual training.
-But the $1,000 per year amount is definitely in the ballpark as an “average” cost despite the variables.
+2. During the pilot initiative years, we tracked costs for the mentoring initiative since we had to write grant proposals with the Foundation (Antioch II) that underwrote the costs.
+Costs sometimes vary greatly because of the difference in distance a mentor may need to travel to visit his mentee and because of the difference in distance of the mentors from the Seminary, where they assemble for annual training.
+But the $1,000 per year amount is an “average” cost that takes the variables into consideration.

 3. The $1,000 per year matches the cost of the New Teacher Induction program that has been operating among us for a much longer time.
 While there are differences between the two programs, there are also significant similarities.
 By choosing a dollar figure that is the same as New Teacher Induction, we also want to avoid unnecessary confusion or any sense of competition in costs.

-- Question: What specifically is the $1,000 used for?Answer: Here is a listing of the aspects of the mentoring program that require funding:
+- Question: What specifically is the $1,000 used for?Answer: Here is a list of the aspects of the mentoring program that require funding:

 1. There are ongoing “operating costs” that are incurred.
 There are travel expenses for mentors who live some distance from a mentee and there are sometimes meal expenses when a mentor may meet with his mentee during lunch.
 There may be study resources that mentors choose to use with their mentees.
 And there is an annual training for all active mentors that is held at Wisconsin Lutheran Seminary each September and/or October.
 Future training of mentors may not require an annual trip to the seminary campus, but the need for and value of ongoing training of all mentors will continue.
 Inevitably costs will be there as we prepare materials and make use of guest instructors.

 2. There are ongoing “administrative costs” involved.
-At present we are making use of a retired seminary professor as part-time administrator who is paid to function in this capacity.
-We have a Mentoring Leadership Team – four pastors who maintain contact with several mentors (currently 15 to 20 mentors for each Leadership Team pastor) to offer encouragement and foster accountability.
-These Lead Team members serve on a volunteer basis, but the program covers travel and meal expenses for the annual mentor training.
+At present we make use of a retired seminary professor as part-time administrator who is paid to function in this capacity.
+We have a Mentoring Leadership Team – five pastors who maintain contact with several mentors (currently about 15 mentors for each Lead Mentor pastor) to offer encouragement and foster accountability.
+These Lead Team members serve on a volunteer basis, but the program covers travel and meal expenses for the annual mentor training event.

 3. The largest expense that is incurred has to do with a retreat that is held in the third year of the recent graduate’s ministry, as the formal mentor-mentee relationship is nearing its conclusion.
 The retreat is called Celebration of Ministry I: Begun in Grace.
 (There are parallel retreats/celebrations for pastors who have completed 10, 25, and 35 years in the ministry respectively, and these are funded by congregations where the pastors are serving at that time.)
-The mentoring program rather than the congregation will cover many related costs so that the recent graduate (and his wife if he is married) can attend the retreat and receive encouragements and resources that will serve him in his pastoral ministry after the mentoring phase is concluded.
-(Please note: Due to wide variations in travel costs to and from the retreat, some congregations and the Seminary may need to share costs beyond the base amount that is set each year.)
+These retreats should be viewed as continuing education events and not vacations or mere pleasure trips.
+Congregations are still responsible to cover related costs so that the recent graduate (and his wife if he is married) can attend the retreat and receive encouragements and resources that will serve him in his pastoral ministry after the mentoring phase is concluded.
+The mentoring program, however, will cover much if not all of these costs rather than the congregation, since about half of the annual fee is set aside each year for this purpose.
+(Please note: Due to wide variations in travel costs to and from the retreat, some congregations and the Seminary may need to share costs beyond what the annual fees can handle in a particular case).

 In some cases, it may cost less than $1,000 a year for a recent graduate to be mentored and attend the retreat.
 In such cases the Pastor Partners initiative can use these leftover funds to defray the costs for another mentor when related costs are above average.